ConectaVida/Dockerfiles/firefox/README.md

-# RUN

-## How to use this image
+# How to use this image

-### start firefox instance
+You just run this command below and see the magic done:

-> docker run --name firefox -ti --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix rzani/firefox
+> docker run --name firefox -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix rzani/firefox

+So, after run the command above once, you need only start the container with:

+> docker start firefox